 - Use a zero-bug policy — A zero-bug policy does not mean that there are no bugs but that all bugs must be resolved before regular work happens.
 That's great because it means you'll never (knowingly) build features on top of broken code.
 This further reduces the risk of future bugs.

-The moment you write code you put an expiry date on it.
+Why you should refactoron it.
 Even if the code was crafted according to the current best practices and standards, the sheer fact of time would make it erode.
 Because your tooling gets better, and you'll learn new things.

 When you never refactor code, it will eventually expire.
 This means that the cost of a large-scale refactor will equal the cost of a rewrite.
 It is a bit like housekeeping.
 When you clean up a little every day, your house will be in an acceptable state all the time.
 However, when you neglect cleaning for too long, things go from dirty to broken.